Artist Statement

 There is also a signed and numbered special edition available, limited to 100 copies including a 24x30cm archival pigment print of “Viewpoint”.
 Some copies are still available, please contact me if you are interested.

-Broken Memories Cover
+Bookcover Broken Memories

 There is also a signed and numbered special edition available, limited to 100 copies including a 24x30cm archival pigment print of “Akthamar Rainbow”.
 Some copies are still available, please contact me if you are interested.